avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: CholeraCasesMap2.png
   :width: 800

   Figure 17. `Global Burden of Cholera in Endemic Countries`_.
 Annual number of cholera cases in endemic countries.
-These numbers are estimated number of cholera cases, rather than reported cases, as many cholera cases are not reported to the WHO (see `Ali et al 2015`_ for details on how the estimates were calculated).
+These numbers are estimated number of cholera cases, rather than reported cases, as many cholera cases are not reported to the public health organisations such as the WHO (see `Ali et al 2015`_ for details on how the estimates were calculated).
 Image attribution: this image by `Ali et al 2015`_ is licensed under `CC BY 4.0`_.

 .. _Ali et al 2015: https://pubmed.ncbi.nlm.nih.gov/26043000/